jacobemcken/jacobemcken.github.io/_posts/2025-05-11-clojure-function-definitions.md

    ...
 ```

-The code for single and multi arity functions
+The code for single arity function defined using a multi-line definition,
-will have the same "shape".
+will have the same "shape" as a multi arity function.

 Personally, I find the code easier on the eyes
 (easier to read) when the code follows a similar pattern.
-I have a better reading flow when the content is predictable.
+I have a better reading flow when the shape of the content is predictable.

 Though I may be more sensitive to messiness than the average person